GSA/automate.fedramp.gov/content/documentation/poam/4-poam-template-to-oscal-mapping.md

 ### Recommended and Planned Remediation

-Within the risk assembly, there must be a response assembly containing the tool\'s recommended mitigation.
-The type flag must be set to
-\"recommendation\".
-The origin field\'s actor type flag must be set to
-\"tool\", and the uuid-ref must contain the UUID of the tool that generated the recommendation.
-Additional remediation recommendations may also be present, such as the assessor\'s recommendation copied from the SAR.
+Within the risk assembly, there must be a response assembly containing the tool's recommended mitigation.
+The type flag must be set to `recommendation`.
+The origin field's actor type flag must be set to `tool`, and the uuid-ref must contain the UUID of the tool that generated the recommendation.
+Additional remediation recommendations may also be present, such as the assessor's recommendation copied from the SAR.

-There must also be a response assembly containing the CSP\'s intended mitigation plan.
-The type flag must be set to \"planned\".
-The origin field\'s actor type flag must be set to \"party\", and the uuid-ref must contain the UUID of either the CSP organization itself or the individual overseeing the activities, such as the ISSO.
+There must also be a response assembly containing the CSP's intended mitigation plan.
+The type flag must be set to `planned`.
+The origin field's actor type flag must be set to `party`, and the uuid-ref must contain the UUID of either the CSP organization itself or the individual overseeing the activities, such as the ISSO.

-\"Resources Required\" are identified within the \"planned\" response assembly using the required assembly.
+`Resources Required` are identified within the `planned` response assembly using the required assembly.
 Use the description field for a free-form explanation of required resources.
 Use one or more subject fields to link to a specific party, component, inventory-item, system